 1. Les Houches, France

-Considering it costs €300 for a ski pass in Chamonix during peak season, you’ll make a tidy saving by skiing a little down the valley in Les Houches, France.
-In Les Houches there are marked ski runs from 950 to 1,900 metres with epic views of the Mont Blanc Valley, so it’s perfect for leisure skiiers – however, if you’re craving a black run and open air clubs, make your way over to Chamonix’s ski fields.
-They’re only 6km away!
+Considering it costs around €300 for a ski pass in Chamonix during peak season, you’ll make a tidy saving by skiing a little down the valley in Les Houches, France.
+In Les Houches there are marked ski runs from 950 to 1,900 metres with epic views of the Mont Blanc Valley, so it’s perfect for leisure skiers.
+If you’re craving a black run and open air clubs, make your way over to Chamonix’s ski fields.
+They’re only 6km away.

 2. Crested Butte Mountain Resort, Colorado

-A daily lift ticket at Vail or Aspen can set you back up to $800 a day.
-A daily lift ticket here?
-Just $95.
+A daily lift ticket at Vail or Aspen can set you back up to $800.
+Here, that’ll get you a season pass.
 This is a favourite with locals from Colorado, as it’s within easy reach of Denver.
-It’s a far cry from the apres-ski in Aspen.
-Instead, this is a family friendly resort, with nooks for those with little ski bunnies and those on a weekend getaway with friends – expect small restaurants and artisan shops instead of open air clubs.
-There are double diamond runs and one black one for the experienced skiers too.
+It’s a far cry from the après-ski in Aspen.
+Instead, this is a family friendly resort, with nooks for those with little ski bunnies and those on a weekend getaway with friends – expect small restaurants and artisan shops instead of open-air clubs.
+There are double diamond runs and one black one for the experienced skiers, too.

 3. Vogel, Slovenia